 “Looks like we got some fun before our reward.”

-Sam locked the drive on their bike again and jumped onto the back of the truck, simply opening the already cracked door of the truck.
-The truck swerved again Sam watched as their bike was tipped and rolled down the motor way.
+Sam locked the driver on their bike again and jumped onto the back of the truck, simply opening the already cracked door of the truck.
+The truck swerved again.
+Sam watched as their bike was tipped and rolled down the motorway.
 They waved goodbye and beckoned for the other two to get closer.

-Sam disappeared into the truck and the other two struggled to get close to the wild moving truck.
+Sam disappeared into the truck, and the other two struggled to get close to the wild moving truck.
 Riley stood on their bike and was about to step off as the truck bounced.
 They lost their grip and kicked their own bike over as they attempted to jump.
 They barely managed to grab onto the bottom locking mechanism of the wide swinging door.
-Alex panicked and drove closer to help, but the truck swerved the other way and the door swung back towards the back of the truck.
-The door colliding with Alex’s head and tossing them to the road.
+Alex panicked and drove closer to help, but the truck swerved the other way, and the door swung back towards the back of the truck.
+The door collided with Alex’s head and tossed them to the road.